top of page

 From my teens, I experienced debilitating migraine headaches, and finally in my twenties began researching the possible causes of the intense pain.
 Allopathic medicine could neither explain nor treat my condition effectively.
 Drugs prescribed not only did not work but also had intolerable side effects.

-A skill I had to learn was how to distill complex and inclusive science into individual, practical tools for the immediate need at hand.
+A skill I had to learn was how to distill complex and inclusive science into individual, practical tools for meeting the immediate need at hand.
 As a young mother in my twenties, I began studying naturopathy and herbology to manage my own family’s health.
 I became a vegetarian after studying the food industry and began participating in food coops.

 Ayurveda does not specifically prescribe vegetarianism but does describe the qualities (e.g., thick, light, astringent, etc.) of food substances.
-Thus, we can distinguish between foods that are suitably health-building for everyone such as fresh, pure foods, and how to avoid ‘slow poisons’ such as stale items, improperly combined foods, or those not suited to one’s constitution, weather conditions, age factors, etc.
+Thus, we can distinguish between foods that are suitably health-building for everyone such as fresh, pure foods, and how to avoid ‘slow poisons’ such as stale items, improperly combined foods, plastic-packaged foods, or those not suited to one’s constitution, weather conditions, age factors, etc.

-In my thirties, as the children grew older, I began taking every possible seminar and workshop on health, coming to Polarity Therapy, the science of touch healing from Ayurveda.
 It began an exploration of many bodywork techniques and schools of thought for hands-on healing such as Rolfing, Shiatsu, Ortho-Bionomy, Trager, Feldenkrais, etc., and many practices such as 20/20 Beyond Vision, Groff Breathwork, Applied Educational Kinesiology, etc.

-Of course, ancient Ayurveda had taught about Prana from time immemorial and summarized these modern ‘discoveries’ while revealing that the pure science of Ayurveda is alive and accessible now, as always.
-Ayurveda is a timeless science, whose principles remain unchanged since time immemorial.
+Ancient Ayurveda had taught about Prana from time immemorial and summarized these modern ‘discoveries’ while revealing that the pure science of Ayurveda is alive and accessible now, as always.
+Ayurveda is a timeless science, whose principles have remained unchanged since the beginning.
 Only context changes with time.
+Ayurveda is for all humanity and all life.
+Such discoveries restored my enthusiasm and celebration of life.

 During those years, I wrote, “The knowledge of classical meridians and trigger points is beneficial in alleviating pain conditions, and I go further to acknowledge the psycho-spiritual aspects of health and disease.
-For example, I have observed that those with chronic fatigue may not be in alignment with their life purpose, digestive needs, and even simple sleep.
+For example, I have observed that those with chronic fatigue may not be in alignment with their life purpose, digestive needs, and even simple sleep”.

 Psycho-emotional causes are not separate from the outward symptoms, but by careful consideration of individual misunderstandings behind the ‘evidence’, these subtle root influences are seen and realized.
 By addressing the symptoms and the root causes together, understanding becomes more comprehensive and more lasting healing is possible.”

-Continuing Education in the Maturing Years
+Continuing Ongoing Natural Health Care Education Experienced in the Maturing Years

 After becoming certified in Polarity Therapy in 1985, demand for hands-on healing classes began to increase.
-The Westcoast Polarity School and later the East-West Polarity School became the frameworks for travelling and teaching Polarity Therapy, as founded by Dr. Randolph Stone, D.O., D.C., N.D.
+The Westcoast Polarity School and later the East-West Polarity School became the frameworks for travelling and teaching Polarity Therapy, as founded by Doctor.
+Randolph Stone, D.O., D.C., N.D.

 In 1988, my teacher of Ayurveda, Vaidya Vasant D. Lad, M.A.Sc., came on a tour to Victoria, B.C. an event that deeply influenced my life.
 Now, the unfolding of the world’s oldest and still most comprehensive holistic healthcare science has begun.
-“Healing is love plus intelligence”, Dr. Lad taught.
+“Healing is love plus intelligence”, Doctor.
+Lad taught.
 Intuitively, I had always known that spirituality and physical life are not separate.

-Along the way, I learned that self-evidence is a valid method of conclusion according to Vedanta, one of the important philosophical schools of thought through influencing the evolution and development of Ayurveda, the world’s oldest holistic medical science, which has been continuously practiced and is still extant today.
+Along the way, I learned that self-evidence is a valid method of conclusion according to Vedanta, one of the important philosophical schools of thought influencing the evolution and development of Ayurveda, the world’s oldest holistic medical science, which has been continuously practiced and is still extant today.

 At last, in my thirties, the migraine syndrome became understood and managed; the study of the broader philosophies of Ayurveda began, as well as the Vedic culture of its origin, which emphasized that human and divine experiences are one and that as we achieve balance individually, we also arrive at more harmony with the divine, a state of unity and integration that feels natural.

 “Happiness is a symptom of health in Ayurveda.
 We cannot exclude spiritual considerations from a health program.
 The emphasis is on individual lifestyle and constitutional balance.
-We can learn much today from ancient texts, specifically drugless therapies, modalities, and treatments, I wrote as a developing student.”
+We can learn much today from ancient texts, specifically drugless therapies, modalities, and treatments”, I wrote as a developing student.

-With this background in holistic studies, I still see people today, presenting with a variety of complaints such as chronic spinal stress, headaches, fatigue, arthritis, depression, digestive and hormonal disorders, sleeplessness, and many more unusual complaints.
+With this background in holistic studies, I still see people today, presenting with a variety of complaints such as chronic spinal stress, headaches, fatigue, arthritis, depression, ‘auto-immunity’, digestive and hormonal disorders, sleeplessness, and many more unusual complaints.

 Turiya Therapy Development

-Gradually developed throughout my practice, a science of body-based counselling rooted in the philosophy and trigger point (“Marma”) science of Ayurveda, named ‘Turiya Therapy’ by my mentor, Dr. Lad.
+Gradually developed throughout my practice, a science of body-based counselling rooted in the philosophy and trigger point (“Marma”) science of Ayurveda, named ‘Turiya Therapy’ by my mentor, Doctor.
+Lad.
 He chose the name to denote the power of stillness for transcending the root causes of disease in the psycho-spiritual matrix, to naturally rise above the unresolved emotional factors into a clear mind state of auto-realization.

-During more than twelve years of direct study and practice of Ayurveda with Dr. Lad, which continues to this day, I gradually developed a deep knowledge of Pulse Assessment, individualized herbal formulations, wellness programs, classical bodywork techniques and counselling.
-I feel blessed to teach Ayurveda at all levels, and delighted students somehow continue to come.
-I’m still fluently bilingual in both French and English.
+During more than twelve years of direct study and practice of Ayurveda with Doctor.
+Lad, which continues to this day, I gradually developed a deep knowledge of Pulse Assessment, individualized herbal formulations, wellness programs, classical bodywork techniques and counselling.

 Role of the National Ayurveda Medical Association (NAMA)

-With my extensive experience with non-profit organizations in Canada (my parents had modelled volunteerism at every phase of life), helped with the actual administrative work to co-create such an organization on a federal level.
-Being a founding member, I really had no idea about the momentum that membership would take in the US, and though I left the organization’s leadership, I remain a faithful member.
+With my extensive experience with non-profit organizations in Canada (my parents had modelled volunteerism at every phase of my young life), helped with the actual administrative work to co-create such an organization on a federal level.
+Being a founding member, I had no idea about the momentum that membership would take in the US, and though I left the organization’s leadership, I remain a faithful member.

 Non-Profit Phase